Kushi-Jakati/NotOnMyFile/README.md

 # NotOnMyFile

+**Reminder that I need to actually upload this project...
 A common method in forensics is checking files for the correct file signature.
 Attackers may disguise their files so they cannot be opened (i.e., viewed as a corrupted file) by renaming the file with a different file extension.
 This NetBeans application takes a file as input and correctly detects whether or not the file's MIME type matches up with the file's presented extension.
 If there is a contradiction, the program will output a "Not on My File!" with the application interface turning red and a textbox displaying what the file's type is (versus what it is presented as).

 This was a rudimentary project in high school, so there are some flaws.
 Namely, this program cannot handle big files (which causes a memory overflow--a security issue) and takes a long time to recognize large files it can process.